 Effective May 11, 2012, the Company issued to the Manager partnership profits interests in the form of Incentive Units which entitle the holder generally to share in 15% of the increase in the equity value of the Company, as calculated for the 20 trading days prior to each year end.
 The Incentive Units' share of such appreciation is reflected by classifying a portion of the Incentive Units as Class C units of the Company.
 If there has been no such increase in the equity value for a year, no portion of the Incentive Units will be classified as Class C units for that year.
 The Class C units are identical to the LP Units in all respects, except that net losses are not allocated to a holder of Class C units, liquidating distributions made by the Company to such holder may not exceed the amount of its capital account allocable to such Class C units and such Class C units may not be sold in the public market, until they have converted into LP Units.
-At such time that the amount of the capital account allocable to an LP Unit, such Class C unit shall convert automatically into an LP Unit.
+At such time that the amount of the capital account allocable to a Class C unit is equal to the amount of the capital account allocable to an LP Unit, such Class C unit shall convert automatically into an LP Unit.
 The number of Incentive Units outstanding is equal to 100% of the sum of the LP Units outstanding (including LP Units held by partially owned subsidiaries).
 The Company shall make any adjustment that it determines is equitably required by reason of the raising of new capital, including, without limitation, adding such new capital to the baseline equity value per common unit to the extent that the issue price of the new LP Units exceeds the baseline equity value per common unit.
-No Class C units were earned in 2018 and 2019.
+No Class C units were earned in 2019 and 2020.